 If you’re new to the city, here’s a quick run of 10 facts you probably didn’t know about Berlin.
 Revise these and then head out to the German capital to see what you can discover.

 Made up of 12 districts, the city-state of Berlin is a giant.
 To put it into perspective, Germany’s largest city is nine times bigger than Paris!
 For anyone who’s been to Thailand’s metropolis, that also means that, geographically, Berlin is the same size as Bangkok!
+Don’t worry though, if you’re looking for the best neighbourhoods to live in we got your back!

 When you think of the river bound, beautifully bridged cities of Europe, images of Amsterdam or Venice are sure to spring to mind first.
 However, with its over 180 kilometres of serpentine waterways connected by a staggering 1,700 bridges, Berlin easily outsizes both of these famous canal networks.